ERBringHorvath/SeqForge/README.md

     *   Automatic filtering based on identity, coverage and/or e-value thresholds
     *   Output includes both full and filtered results tables, plus alignment files if desired
     *   Motif mining for amino acid queries
-*   Motif support in query <br/>
+*   Motif support in query
     When using blastp (amino acid query against protein database), users may specify an amino acid motif (e.g., WXWXIP) using the `--motif` flag.
-This performs a regex-based search across all BLAST hits, independent from internally-curated or user-defined percent identity, query coverage, and e-value thresholds, ensuring detection of conserved motifs even in low-identity or heterologous alignments that might otherwise be filteredout.
+This performs a regex-based search across all BLAST hits, independent from internally-curated or user-defined pident, query coverage, and e-value thresholds, ensuring detection of conserved motifs even in low-identity or heterologous alignments that might otherwise be filteredout.
 This is particularly useful for detecting signature domains (e.g., catalytic triads, DNA-binding motifs) in diverse sequence families.

 SeqForge Module 1 automates the process of running *N* BLAST queries against *N* databases and organizing the results.
 ______________________________________________________________________________________________________________________________________
 ### <ins>Module 2: Sequence Investigation<ins/>

 Purpose: Extract meaningful biological context from BLAST hits <br/>
-*   extract<br/>
+*   extract
-    Extract aligned sequences identified via the multiBLAST+ Query pipeline from original FASTA files.<br/>
+    Extract aligned sequences identified via the multiBLAST+ Query pipeline from original FASTA files.
-    Features:<br/>
+    Features:
     *   Optional translation of nucleotide hits to protein for full gene alignments
     *   Upstream/downstream padding for context-based analysis
     *   Filtering using percent identity, query coverage, and/or e-value